Fairness and promptness in Muller formulas: Introduction

-\begin{example} Consider the example of Fig.~\ref{fig:simpleEx}, this figure models a ``toy protocol'' that could either be in an idle state, a querying state or granting state.
+\begin{example} Consider the example on the left of \figurename~\ref{fig:simpleEx}, this figure models a ``toy protocol'' that could either be in an idle state, a querying state or granting state.
 Assume now that the modeler wants to check that \emph{{\bf the protocol is not always idle}}.
+Without any fairness assumption, this system will be rejected since it could always repeat the loop on state $a$.
+Now, consider that this LTS is an abstracted view of the real protocol, which is a probabilistic system modeled as a Markov chain on the right of \figurename~\ref{fig:simpleEx}.
+Then, the probability associated with the system remaining idle forever is $0$.
+We can decide to ignore this ``unlikely'' possibility and say that the system \emph{fairly} satisfies the specification. \end{example} In general, a set of executions of a Markov chain is considered \emph{small} if it has probability $0$.
+It turns out that the precise probabilities that appear in the system have no impact on which sets of executions have probability $0$.
+Thus, we can assume without loss of generality every probability distribution to be uniform, and represent systems as LTS instead.

-Without any fairness assumption, this system will be rejected since it could always repeat the selfloop of state $a$.
-However, as we will see later, the formalisation of the fairness assumption is able to express that the set of runs consisting of this selfloop itself is \emph{small}.
-Therefore, it can be ignored and we can say that the system fairly satisfies the specification. \end{example} {\bf LTL model-checking} The complexity of verifying that all the runs of a system satisfy an LTL formula is known to be a PSPACE-complete problem~\cite{pspaceLTL}.
-The complexity is measured with respect to the size of the specification, an LTL formula in our case.
-This high complexity is due to the fact that one has to transform the specification, into one described by a \emph{non-deterministic Büchi automaton}.
-Such an automaton is usually exponential in the size of the specification, hence the complexity blowup~\cite{BK08}.
+\paragraph{LTL model checking} The complexity of verifying that every run of a system satisfies an LTL formula is known to be a $\pspace$-complete problem~\cite{pspaceLTL}.
+This complexity is measured with respect to the size of the LTS and its specification, an LTL formula in our case.
+This high complexity is due to the fact that one has to encode the specification as a \emph{non-deterministic Büchi automaton}, that can be exponential in size.
+This yields an exponential blow-up and further techniques are required to keep the complexity within $\pspace$, see \textit{e.g.}~\cite{BK08}.